 Give your lawn grass an advantage by planting more of it and keeping it in the best shape all through.

-Regulate How Much and How Often You Water the Lawn
+Regulate How Much and How Often You Water Your Lawn

 Again, weeds will grow where the conditions are right and consistent.

 Trees, shrubs, and perennial plants may not need regular watering.
-Watering deeply but less frequently will provide enough moisture to last long.
+Watering deeply but less frequently will provide enough moisture to last a long time.